The importance of pollinators in the natural world cannot be overstated.

 Picture via commons.wikimedia.org

-This beautiful flower is a popular plant that attracts pollinators.
-Black-eyed Susan will generously prosper in full sun and soil that drains well.
+This beautiful flower is a popular plant that attracts a wide variety of pollinators.
+Black-eyed Susan flowers will prosper in full sun and soil that drains well.

 This flowering plant will give you colors that attract butterflies and other pollinators.
-Moreover, you can grow them from seeds or cuttings.
+Moreover, you can grow it from seeds or cuttings.

 3. Sedum (Stonecrop)

-These low-maintenance succulents thrive easily with a little care on your part.
-Sedum, also called stonecrop, will flower from early summer to late fall, attracting bees during that entire time.
+These low-maintenance succulents thrive with minimal care on your part.
+Sedum, also known as stonecrop, will bloom from early summer to late fall, attracting bees throughout this entire period.

-One of the many nice things about sedum is that there are many varieties [1].
-Additionally, these plants grow practically anywhere in well-drained soil in a sunny spot.
+One of the many advantages of sedum is that there are numerous varieties [1].
+Additionally, these plants thrive in practically any well-drained soil in a sunny spot.

 Utilize these flowers as eye-catching ground covers around trees or as a nice border in your garden.